andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-10-gelfands-algebra-chun-8-nomials.md

 If all else fails, it's handy to try putting $x = 0$, and $x = 1$ and $x = -1$ into yoru equation and see what you get.
 Sometimes what shakes out is useful to get to the requried answer.

 ### Always Convert Your Polynomials to Standard Form
 By doing this you again clear some noise away.
 (Always a good thing.)
-If after thsi they only differ in the order of the mononials (or in the order of the factors inside the monomials) then the polynomials are equal.
+If after that they only differ in the order of the mononials (or in the order of the factors inside the monomials) then the polynomials are equal.
 If not, it is possible to prove they are different.

 $$(x + 1)^2-(x - 1)^2 = x^2 + 4x - 1$$